lexibank/tlopo/out/vol3/chapter4.md

-POc also appears to have had a couple of verbal terms that denoted new growth, including &ast;tupul 'to send out new growth' ([French-Wright 1983](../references.md#source-FrenchWright1983): 78) and &ast;pʷer(e) 'to sprout, grow' (see vol.1, ch.5, [§9](#s-9) for the reconstruction of other terms denoting growth).
-11
+POc also appears to have had a couple of verbal terms that denoted new growth, including &ast;tupul 'to send out new growth' ([French-Wright 1983](../references.md#source-FrenchWright1983): 78) and &ast;pʷer(e) 'to sprout, grow' (see vol.1, ch.5, §9 for the reconstruction of other terms denoting growth).[^11]

 <table>
 <tr>